Robert M. Hauser: Career

 Hauser has also served on several committees of the United States National Research Council.
-He was the Executive Director of the Division of Behavioral and Social Sciences and Education at the National Academies of Sciences, Engineering, and Medicine from 2010-2016.
+He was the executive director of the Division of Behavioral and Social Sciences and Education at the National Academies of Sciences, Engineering, and Medicine from 2010 to 2016.

 He became executive officer of the American Philosophical Society as of June 12, 2017.

 Research

 Hauser has developed and used statistical methodology and data analysis techniques for the study of educational effects.

 Hauser's research examines trends in educational progression and social mobility in the US due to race, ethnicity and gender.
 He has studied the effects of families on social and economic inequality, and changes in socioeconomic standing, health, and well-being across the life course through the Wisconsin Longitudinal Study.
 He examines and critiques the use of educational assessment as a policy tool.